 The Social Justice minor is open to all undergraduate students.
-The minor requires a total of 19 credits, including the required core course (SJUS 100 Introduction to Social Justice), a real-world seminar experience (SJUS 200 Social Justice Engagement Seminar: Experiential, Community Based Learning), and a senior research project (SJUS 398 Social Justice Capstone Project).
-In addition to the three required courses, students must take one course from each Focus Area below, plus one additional elective from any Focus Area.
+The minor requires a total of 15 credits, including the required core course (SJUS 100 Introduction to Social Justice).
+In addition to the required course, students must take one course from each Focus Area below, plus one additional elective from any Focus Area.

 The courses listed below are accepted toward the minor.
 Approved electives are added every year; students may request that relevant SAGES seminars be applied for elective credit.

 Focus Area 1: Ethics, Politics and Economics